sahoyy/melostage-ticket-app/README.md

 Android-based concert ticket booking application developed using Java.
 This application allows users to browse concert events, calculate ticket prices, and manage ticket bookings through a user-friendly mobile interface.

+This project was developed as part of an academic software engineering course and is preserved for portfolio purposes.

 ## 📌 Project Overview

 MeloStage Ticket App was developed as an academic software engineering project to simulate a real-world ticket booking system.
 The application focuses on ticket management, booking workflows, and price calculation features.